Bumber64/dfhack/docs/plugins/regrass.rst

     compatible biomes, otherwise such tiles will be forced instead.
 ``-a``, ``--ashes``
     Regrass tiles that've been burnt to ash.
+``-d``, ``--buildings``
+    Regrass tiles under passable building tiles including stockpiles, planned buildings, and walkable workshop tiles.
+Does not include buildings that can otherwise act as floors over gaps, such as floor grates and hatches.
 ``-u``, ``--mud``
     Converts non-smoothed, mud-spattered stone into grass.
 Valid for layer stone, obsidian, and ore.